-The aim of such an education system would be to make future generations far more willing to think for themselves and question the wisdom of the status quo.
+The aim would be to make future generations far more willing to think for themselves and question the wisdom of the status quo.
 To make future products of education less vulnerable, in possession of far more self-esteem, and able to grasp not just that fellow-citizens are as important as them, but why.

 A natural corollary of this approach would be the rejection of rigid ideology – be it racial, religious, gender-based or political.

 To introduce a proportional representation as the voting form in all democracies